scholz-lab/GlowTracker/docs/build_your_own.md

         <td>
           <figure class="center-figure">
              <img src="custom_assets/images/2 - optics/all parts.jpg" alt="After lightpath assembly" >
             <figcaption>Find these parts.
 You can lay out the filters on optical paper.
-Dichroics are *not* labelled - so be sure not to switch them!</figcaption>
+Dichroics are *not* labeled - so be sure not to switch them!</figcaption>
           </figure>
         </td>
         <td>